senwerks/arcade-macro-keyboard/README.md

 It will work everywhere in Windows, and just acts like a standard USB keyboard inserting the shortcuts as though you yourself pressed it on your primary keyboard.

 Number of buttons doesn't matter, you can do more or less, as long as you have enough inputs and modify the code appropriately to add/remove them.
+Diagram below shows 8, but the code here is currently set up for 7 as that's all I ended up using.

 ## Wiring Diagram